 RULE 2: Standards for Placing Students on Academic Probation for Failure to Meet Academic Requirements.

-Any student whose grade average for an individual semester falls below two point zero (2.0) but who is not otherwise subject to dismissal under RULE 1 shall be placed on academic probation for failure to meet academic requirements.
+Any student whose grade average for an individual semester falls below 2.000 but who is not otherwise subject to dismissal under RULE 1 shall be placed on academic probation for failure to meet academic requirements.

 RULE 3: Standards for Removing Students from Probation.

-Any student whose aggregate grade average for the probationary semester and the preceding semester is two point zero (2.0) or better, who satisfies such other requirements as may be imposed, and who is not otherwise subject to dismissal under RULE 1, shall be removed from probation at the end of the probationary semester.
+Any student whose aggregate grade average for the probationary semester and the preceding semester is 2.000 or better, who satisfies such other requirements as may be imposed, and who is not otherwise subject to dismissal under RULE 1, shall be removed from probation at the end of the probationary semester.
+Students who satisfy these requirements will be automatically removed from academic probation.

-Any student placed on probation under the provisions of RULE 2 shall be allowed to register and attend classes during the semester or summer school term following the probationary semester until such time as the student's grades for the probationary semester have been so reported.
+Any student placed on probation under the provisions of RULE 2 shall be allowed to register and attend classes during the semester or summer school term following the probationary semester until the student's grades for the probationary semester have been reported.
 The student shall be allowed to continue enrollment as a student in good standing only if the requirements of the probation are met.
-If the requirements of the probation are not met, the student shall be required to withdraw from enrollment in the Law School and shall be dismissed under the provisions of RULE 1.
-A student who is required to withdraw under the provisions of this Rule shall be entitled to the return of such portion of the student's tuition as may be permitted by the regulations of the University of South Carolina.
+If the requirements of the probation are not met, the student shall be required to withdraw from enrollment in the Law School and shall be dismissed under RULE 1.
+A student who is required to withdraw under this Rule shall be entitled to the return of such portion of the student's tuition as may be permitted by the regulations of the University of South Carolina.

-Violation of the provisions of RULE 1 in the semester a student is scheduled to graduate shall result in automatic dismissal except when the only subparagraph violated is Rule 1(a) (student's grade average for the semester is below 1.5) in which case the student shall not be dismissed but shall be placed on probation and required to complete an additional probationary semester under the conditions of RULE 3.
+Violation of RULE 1 in the semester a student is scheduled to graduate shall result in automatic dismissal except when the only subparagraph violated is Rule 1(a) (student's grade average for the semester is below 1.500).
+In this case, the student shall not be dismissed but shall be placed on probation and required to complete an additional probationary semester under RULE 3.

 RULE 6: Summer School Terms.

 The summer school term shall not be considered an "individual semester" or a "probationary semester" for any purpose under these Rules.
-Grades received during the summer school term shall be included in the average of the grades received in the next following individual semester, and the student's cumulative overall grade average shall not be computed until that time.
-Probationary students shall be allowed to enroll in the summer school subject to the provisions of RULE 4.
+Grades received during the summer school term shall be included in the average of the grades received in the next individual semester, and the student's cumulative overall grade average shall not be calculated until that time.
+Probationary students shall be allowed to enroll in the summer school term subject to RULE 4.

 RULE 7: Notice.